How to Choose the Perfect Topic for an LL.M. Personal Statement: Expert Roadmap, With Examples

 3.3 formative is subjective

 Formative experiences aren't defined by what society considers important or impressive.
-It’s not necessarily something you received a degree, certificate, or medal for (although that counts too).
-As a rule of thumb, don’t measure your life against an ‘objective’ standard - there is no such thing.
+It’s not necessarily something you received a degree, certificate, or a medal for (although that counts too).
+As a rule of thumb, don’t measure your life against an ‘objective’ standard, there is no such thing.
 What will get you admitted is the ability to discuss your background competently and make a convincing argument for why you should be accepted.

 Don’t try to skew things to make them look good on paper based on what you think the university wants or what you’ve seen other people do.
 This is about you and your world.
 The further you move from comparing yourself to an abstract image of an ideal candidate, and the closer you get to your own authentic background, the more likely you are to succeed.